URBAN AGRICULTURE IS DEAD! CITIES HAVE TWO, THREE …. MANY URBAN AGRICULTURES!!

-As I used to put it during my working days at the city of Toronto, the success of all forms of food activities, including urban agricultures, rest on the economies of scope, not the economies of scale.
+As I used to put it during my working days for the City of Toronto, the success of all forms of food activities, including urban agricultures, rest on the economies of scope, not the economies of scale.

-Therein lies the key to measuring true productivity, and when we understand why that breakthrough method of measuring progress in food matters, we will come to see the potential of totally different methods of managing and incentivizing food activities.
+Therein lies the key to measuring true productivity.
+When we understand why that method of measuring progress in food matters, we will come to see the potential of a wide variety of ways to manage and incentivize food activities.

 HOW DO YOU GET TO GARDEN AT CARNEGIE HALL?
 PRACTICE!!

-Though I like all the essays in the book, the one that knocks my socks off is by Nevin Cohen and Katinka Wijsman.
-It highlights the central role of food practices in a way that points to new ways of promoting food activities that go far beyond the boundaries of urban agricultures.
-(Are you becoming more comfortable with all the plurals?)
+Though I like all the chapters in the book, the one that knocks my socks off is by Nevin Cohen and Katinka Wijsman.
+It highlights the central role of food practices in a way that points to new ways of promoting food activities that go far beyond the boundaries of urban agriculture.

-This essay is fundamental to anybody who want to make the journey from food policy to implementation of new food practices.
+This chapter is fundamental to anybody who wants to make the journey from food policy to implementation of new food practices.

-Their essay reviews how New Yorkers went from policy advocacy to practices that implemented community gardens.
-They not only normalized community gardens on the most expensive real estate in the world, they incorporated forms of urban agricultures into the basic infrastructures of a city — from green roofs and walls to green paths and street greenings that manage stormwater.
+Their chapter reviews how New Yorkers went from policy advocacy to practices that implemented community gardens.
+They not only normalized community gardens on the most expensive real estate in the world.
+They incorporated forms of urban agriculture into the basic infrastructures of a city — from green roofs and walls to green paths and street greenings that manage stormwater.